MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-azure-functions-get-started.md

 1. Click **New** and crate a new app service in your existing subscription.
 1. Create new **Resource Group**, **App Service Plan** or **Storage Account** as appropriate.
 1. Skip to the **Console client app creation and configuration** section.

+You can also follow the similar instructions as below to create and configure the Azure function in Visual Studio, then publish it as shown above.

 ## Azure Function creation and configuraion